This Is My Life

 A lesser man would have crumbled.
 Not Petter.
 In record time he built up his own team from scratch, rescuing an ageing Citroen Xsara WRC from a museum to ensure that he was back out as soon as possible.
 He found all the sponsors himself, but on the car’s spoiler was a more personal message: “this is my life”.
 Sure enough, it wasn’t long before he was winning stages again.

-Last year Petter was recruited to the Ford factory team, sweeping up five podiums and leading several rallies over the course of the season.
+In 2012 Petter was recruited to the Ford factory team, sweeping up five podiums and leading several rallies over the course of the season.
 But it was time for a new challenge, which is why Petter went back to his first love: rallycross.

 Just as he did at the beginning of 2009, Petter once again built up his own team, using his winning charm to gain sponsorship while recruiting friends, family and trusted experts to move the project forwards.
 He still found time to win the historic section of Rally Sweden this year however, driving his own Ford Escort MkII with his wife Pernilla as co-driver.